vxlang/vxlang-page/README.md

   - An On/Off option for Import Table Mutation has been added.
     - This feature is enabled by default, but in CMD mode, you can disable it using the --disable-import-mutation option.
     - e.g. If Min-Hook is not working, try disabling this option.
-- `1.4.3.1`
-  - Minor bug fixes.
-    - Fixed a bug where a command prompt window would appear when anti-tamper was activated.

 ## TODO
 - `Task`